bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The default Node.js conditions of `"node"`, `"default"`, `"import"`, and `"require"` will always apply as defined.

-For example, to run a module with “development” resolutions:
+For example, to run a module with "development” resolutions:

     $ node -C=development app.js